viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 ## Prerequisites

-* An assembled Viam Rover with a Raspberry Pi.
+- An assembled Viam Rover with a Raspberry Pi.
   For assembly instructions, see [Unbox and Set Up your Viam Rover](../rover-tutorial/)
-* The Pi is able to connect to [the Viam app](https://app.viam.com).
+- The Pi is connected to [the Viam app](https://app.viam.com).
   To add your Pi to the Viam app, refer to [the rover setup guide](/try-viam/rover-resources/rover-tutorial/#connect-to-the-viam-app).

 ## Add the fragment